-The Rees-Williams Collection of Victorian & Edwardian Children’s Books
+The Rees-Williams Collection of Georgian, Victorian and Edwardian Children’s Books

 Originally collected by James Rees-Williams, a former York St John Librarian in the 1970s, the York St John University collection of historic children's books consists of over 3000 volumes dating from c1780 to the 1920s.

 The collection includes well-known 'classics' of children's literature, as well as a wide spectrum of adventure yarns, improving tales, annuals and now long-forgotten stories.
 The majority of books are children's fiction, however, a number are early text books, as well as fables and fairy tales, adventure yarns, nursery stories, religious and instructive works, annuals, and historical and biographical books.
 They represent a wide ranging picture of the writing for children in the nineteenth and early twentieth centuries.

 There are many well-known authors included in the collection including Mrs Molesworth, Mrs Sherwood, Lewis Carroll, J. M. Barrie, Charles Kingsley, Jules Verne, Robert Ballantyne, W. H. G. Kingston, Charlotte Yonge, Hesba Stretton, and G. A. Henty.
 Most of the books have decorated covers, are attractively bound and contain illustrations by artists, including the illustrations of Arthur Rackham, Randolph Caldecott, Kate Greenaway and Walter Crane.
 They in generally very good condition, and retain their original colours.